vippsas/vipps-report-api/vipps-report-api.md

 ![ledger balance illustration](./images/ledger-balance-simple.png)

-For the large majority of merchants, there is a direct correspondence between a Vippsnummer or e-com Merchant Serial Number (MSNs) to a ledger:
+For the large majority of merchants, there is a direct correspondence between a Vippsnummer or eCom Merchant Serial Number (MSNs) to a ledger:

 ![ledger vs units, one to one](./images/ledger-vs-units-one-to-one.png)

-However, for merchants who require it, Vipps have limited support for multiple Vippsnummers/e-com MSNs to be settled together.
+However, for merchants who require it, Vipps have limited support for multiple Vippsnummers/eCom MSNs to be settled together.
 The payments to multiple different units are then combined in a single settlement payout: